Elenaderothschild/Rebalance-Relax/README.md

 The below websites were used for the content:

-- The content and a therapist's photo came from the massage therapist
+- The content and therapist's photo came from the massage therapist
 - A number of the images were found on [Pexels](https://pexels.com), [Istock](https://istockphoto.com)

 ---